Whistleblower and Qui Tam Attorneys in Santa Clara

 Most often, the FCA is used within the healthcare industry to stem out fraud related to billing, insufficient staffing, and kickbacks.
 Examples of these are when a provider of health care services such as a physician/doctor, nursing home, or hospital bills for services that were not provided or the bill was submitted at an improperly higher rate of reimbursement for the services.
 Additionally, health care companies illegally bill the government for substandard services by fraudulently using higher diagnostic codes or by falsely certifying the medical necessity of medical procedures.

-Also, health care companies may realize that they have credit from their services that they have to repay to the government but the companies do not reimburse the government within the 60 day time frame.
+Also, health care companies may realize that they have credit from their services that they have to repay to the government but the companies do not reimburse the government within the 60-day time frame.
 At that point, the nonpayment becomes a false claim under the FCA.
-Health care employees, contractors, workers, vendors, or anyone with knowledge then contacts our attorneys to complain about this fraudulent conduct.
+Health care employees, contractors, workers, vendors, or anyone with knowledge then contact our attorneys to complain about this fraudulent conduct.

 To review your case, speak to our Whistleblower Attorney Santa Clara and qui tam attorneys today for a free consultation.
 Call us at 877-789-9707.